 A score of 60 in the Essential Math Skills test section is considered competitive by most nursing schools.
 A score of 48 or below is considered to be a high risk math score which implies that the test-taker has poor knowledge of the fundamentals of mathematics and algebra.

 There are three score levels for the Reading Comprehension Section:

 - Independent (60-100): Scores in this range are attained by the test-takers who have done exceedingly well in this test section.
 A test-taker with a score in the independent reading level will be able to read textbooks even without the assistance of a class or any other form of instruction.

 - Instructional (45-59): Most test-takers will receive a Reading Comprehension score in this range.
 Test-takers who score in this range will be able to read textbooks with guidance and assistance from their teachers.

 - Frustration (0-44): Scores in this range imply that the test-taker will face difficulties in reading textbooks during the course of his nursing studies.

 The nursing schools that consider scores in the Written Expression test section generally accept 50 as the minimum scores required for admission.

 Composite NET Score

 Note: The requirements of minimum scores vary from nursing school to nursing school.
-There are certain nursing schools which have not set any passing scores at all whereas there are other nursing schools which have set the minimum scores in each of the scored test sections to be as high as 60 with the composite NET score at 65.
-Therefore, it would be in your interest to contact the nursing school of your choice and find out their requirements in respect of NET scores.
+There are certain nursing schools which have not set any passing scores at all whereas there are other nursing schools which have set the minimum scores in each of the scored test sections to be as high as 60 with the composite score of NET at 65.
+Therefore, it would be in your interest to contact the nursing school of your choice and find out their requirements in respect of test scores.